Published on by Rebecca Rowe

 A fundamental shift in how high-growth businesses handle revenue operations has occurred over the past few years.
 At MHI, we experienced this seismic change with many of our clients and are excited to talk about it.

 Much of this shift lies in the fundamental way in which companies position their revenue management processes.
 Instead of treating revenue management as simply a back-office process, they grew their goals and expectations for billing.
 These companies have begun to leverage billing as a front office process.
-Billing must increase revenue, springboard from customer loyalty to reduce involuntary churn, and facilitate testing new product pricing as well as venturing into new markets.
+Billing is an avenue for companies to boost revenue, leverage customer loyalty, enable testing out new product pricing, and expand into fresh markets.

 To do all this requires a uniﬁed approach to revenue that allows businesses to make the customer payment experience straightforward and automated.
 Billing built with tools for revenue, which improve customer loyalty, include automatically retrying declined payments, allowing for easy card detail updates, pre-built email payment reminders and built-in fraud protection.
 A unified approach like the one offered by Stripe Billing - that has helped over 100,000 businesses grow recurring revenue - is the focus of our interview today.